industrial-linguistics/accounting-ops/DEPLOYMENT_STATUS.md

 ## 📋 Action Items - What You Need To Do

 ### 1. Build the OAuth Broker Binary

+**Status:** ✅ Completed (binary deployed to OpenBSD host).
+Repeat these steps when publishing new broker changes.

 ```bash
 # From the project root